Exam Guidance for Students and Parents/Carers

 - Make sure you are outside your exam room at least 10 minutes before the scheduled start time on your timetable.

-- Check the seating plan outside the room to make sure there are no last minute changes.
+- Check the seating plan outside the room or on the Hollinshead Hall corridor windows to make sure there are no last-minute changes.

 - Bring all your equipment in a transparent pencil case or clear plastic bag.

 - If you bring a drink, make sure it is in a clear plastic bottle with any labels removed.